Midnighters trilogy

 The Midnighters Trilogy is a science-fiction fantasy series written by Scott Westerfeld.
 It was published by Eos in 2004.
-It comprises three books; The Secret Hour, Touching Darkness and Blue Noon.
-Over the course of the trilogy Jessica encounters other Midnighters with whom she allies herself.
+It comprises three books: The Secret Hour, Touching Darkness. and Blue Noon.
+Over the course of the trilogy, Jessica encounters other Midnighters with whom she allies herself.
 The protagonists in the trilogy are the eponymous Midnighters Desdemona (referred to as Dess), Rex, Jonathan, and Melissa.
 The antagonists of the series are Darklings and Slithers, dangerous and powerful beings that created and live in the Blue Hour.

 The Midnighters

-In the Midnighters Trilogy, individuals born at midnight are able to live within the Blue Time while in Bixby, Oklahoma.
+In the Midnighters Trilogy, individuals born at midnight are able to live within the Blue Time in Bixby, Oklahoma.
 These individuals are referred to as "Midnighters".
 As well as the ability to travel within the Blue Time, each Midnighter is gifted with super-human abilities.
-It is implied in Blue Noon that a Midnighter's power will not work outside of Bixby, however this remains unconfirmed, as none of the Midnighters leave the town during the course of the trilogy.
+It is implied in Blue Noon that a Midnighter's power will not work outside of Bixby, but that remains unconfirmed, as none of the Midnighters leave the town during the course of the trilogy.
 Alongside their superhuman abilities, comes the disadvantage of being highly sensitive to intense light.